-Other sports such as basketball, football, and baseball offered better infrastructure and more apparent opportunities.
-Without race as a factor, hockey's initial time of overall appeal began in the 1890s when what was an unsophisticated game rapidly got organized and got promotional support.
-At the same time, however, the number of Blacks in Canada was plunging due to the return of many former slaves to the United States.
-A population that numbered over 60,000 (nearly two percent of the national total) prior to the American Civil War had tumbled to just over 16,000 by 1911, amounting to one-fifth of one percent of the country's total.
+Other sports, such as basketball, football, and baseball, offered better infrastructure and more apparent opportunities.
+Without race as a factor, hockey's initial time of overall appeal began in the 1890s when an unsophisticated game rapidly got organized and promotional support.
+At the same time, however, the number of Blacks in Canada was plunging due to the return of many former slaves to the United States. before the American Civil War, a population numbered over 60,000 (nearly two percent of the national total) had tumbled to just over 16,000 by 1911, amounting to one-fifth of one percent of the country's total.
 Despite this, Blacks that remained played the game, an early indicator that they felt themselves to be a part of this emerging identity of their country and sport.

 Galloway left Canada to barnstorm with a Black baseball team.
 At the same time, a Colored Hockey League was formed in Atlantic Canada, similar to the Negro Baseball Leagues in the United States.
-It is unclear whether players were forced to develop a separate organization because of racial exclusion or if they felt, the need for their own association to retain a community identity.
+It is unclear whether players were forced to develop a separate organization because of racial exclusion or if they felt the need for their association to retain a community identity.

-Nova Scotia had the size and closeness of a Black population to support an effective hockey league and so powerful was the symbol of hockey to the Canadian experience that Black children were unwavering in their desire to play the game.
-In the first two decades of the 20th century Fred "Bud" Kelly was one of the best Black hockey players.
-Kelly claimed that his first pair of skates were two whiskey flasks that he found on his father's farm and tied to a pair of shoes.
+Nova Scotia had the size and closeness of a Black population to support an effective hockey league, and so powerful was the symbol of hockey to the Canadian experience that Black children were unwavering in their desire to play the game.
+In the first two decades of the 20th century, Fred "Bud" Kelly was one of the best Black hockey players.
+Kelly claimed that his first pair of skates were two whiskey flasks he found on his father's farm and tied to a pair of shoes.
 Gliding across the snow gave him his first taste of skating.
 In 1916 Kelly was a member of Selke's seven-man 118th Battalion hockey team from London, Ontario, which played at the intermediate level of the Ontario Hockey Association.
 While a member of Peterborough's OHA senior team, the manager of the NHL's Toronto St. Pats (later the Maple Leafs) scouted him.